 Examples of when RP might decline to recalculate because recalculation could produce an unjust result are:

-- when a parent’s income tax return may not be an accurate reflection of their available earnings to pay child support (e.g. the parent earns non-taxable income or controls their earnings through a private corporation or family business)
+- when a parent’s income tax return may not be an accurate reflection of their available earnings to pay child support (for example, the parent earns non-taxable income or controls their earnings through a private corporation or family business)

 - the children in the court order will be over (or near) 22 years of age when the recalculation takes effect